Sage Justice, is a minimalists with a storage space: a complicated woman of nuanced contradictions.

 Sage and her child live with a rare, life-threatening genetic disorder: Vascular Ehlers-Danlos syndrome and it’s gang of disabling comorbidity hoodlums.
 She has a deep compassion and empathy for those who suffer (and we all experience suffering at one time or another).

-When not writing, she spends most of her time managing her and her daughter’s health, preparing (mostly) plant based meals, which by some blurred standards Taco Bell is considered “plant based,” and homeschooling through progressive Life Learning principles (here’s life, now learn).
+When not writing, she spends the majority of her time managing her and her daughter’s health, preparing (mostly) plant based meals, which by some blurred standards Taco Bell is at times considered “plant based,” and homeschooling through progressive Life Learning principles (here’s life, now learn).

 Sage writes open letters to her daughter on her public blog www.sage-living.org, and is a firm believer in gentle self-deprecation, poised authenticity and puns (well placed or otherwise).